valdersonjr/valdersonjr/README.md

 - I’m a Software Engineer student at UnB and I love solving logic problems.
 - Developer of the Atlas of Opportunity, project from MIT Big Data Living Lab
-- Lately I've been studying Spring DATA Rest and React.js
 - You can contact me through: valdersonpontes@gmail.com

 ### Languages and Tools